-DELTA DENTAL OF MINNESOTA NOTICE OF PRIVACY PRACTICES
+HIPAA NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Our Permitted Uses and Disclosures of Your Protected Health Information
+Our Permitted Uses and Disclosures of Your Protected Health Information are:

 Treatment: We may disclose PHI to your dentist(s) for treatment purposes.
-For example, your dentist may wish to provide a dental service to you but first seek information from us as to whether the service has been previously provided.
+For example, your dentist may wish to provide a dental service to you but first seek information as to whether the service has been previously provided.

-We may also use or disclose your PHI without your authorization for several other reasons.
-Subject to certain requirements, we may use or disclose your PHI without your authorization for public health purposes, auditing purposes, research studies, and emergencies.
-We may disclose PHI in response to a court or administrative order, subpoena, discovery request or other lawful process if certain conditions are met and the required assurances are received.
-We provide PHI when otherwise required by law, such as for law enforcement purposes.
-We may disclose your PHI to public health or other appropriate authorities to lessen a serious or imminent threat to the health or safety of you or the public.
-In other situations not described here, we will ask for your written authorization before using or disclosing your PHI.
-If you choose to sign an authorization to allow disclosure of your PHI, you can later revoke that authorization to stop any future uses and disclosures (other than for treatment, payment and health care operations).
+We may use or disclose your PHI without your authorization for several other reasons.
+Subject to certain requirements, we may give out PHI without your authorization for public health purposes, auditing purposes, research studies, and emergencies.
+We may also give out PHI without your authorization to organ procurement organizations, coroners, medical examiners or funeral directors when an individual dies, health oversight agencies for activities authorized by law, for workers’ compensation claims and for special government functions such as military, national security, and presidential protective services.
+We provide PHI when otherwise required by law, such as for law enforcement in specific circumstances, or for judicial or administrative proceedings.
+In any other situation, we will ask for your written authorization before using or disclosing your PHI.
+If you choose to sign an authorization to allow disclosure of your PHI, you can later revoke that authorization, in writing, at any time, to stop any future uses and disclosures (other than for treatment, payment and health care operations).

 You may request in writing that we not use or disclose your PHI for treatment, payment and health care operations except when specifically authorized by you, when required by law, or in emergency circumstances.
 We will consider your request but are not legally required to accept it.
 You also have the right to receive confidential communications of PHI by alternative means or at alternative locations, if you clearly state that disclosure of all or part of your PHI could endanger you.

 Our Legal Duty